YigitEkin/Location-Based-Personalized-Anonymization-Model/README.md

 # K-Anonymity Mobile Location Privacy

 A tool that implements the algorithm presented in the paper [Location Privacy in Mobile Systems: A Personalized Anonymization Model](http://ieeexplore.ieee.org/document/1437123) to achieve k-anonymity on location data.
+Link to our own paper: [Implementing & Comparing Noise Addition by Satisfying Geo-indistinguishability & Aggregating Data for k-Anonymity]

 ## Getting Started